Atbox/faq/en.md

 On your profile page, click on "Resume list" to see or your resumes or change their templates.
 ### I changed my username once.
 How can I change it again? ###
 You can't do that twice but feel free to [contact us](https://atbox.io/pages/contact).
 We can help you.

+## 🎨 Portfolios ##
+### What is a portfolio? ###
+Portfolio is a visual collection of all your projects.
+Portfolio is an important section of your profile; Maybe the most important one.
+Your portfolio can be quietly impressive to people who are after your resume.
+A proper portfolio is even more important if you work is related to Art or I.T.
+Get started to [create and manage your projects on Atbox](https://atbox.io/project/new).
+### How can I create a project? ###
+Use the (+) icon on top of the page to [create a project](https://atbox.io/project/new).
+Add a title, description, attachments and other info.
+### Is my project public or is it private? ###
+If your profile is [private](https://atbox.io/settings), your projects would be visible to your followers only.
+### I'm not working in Art or I.T fields.
+Is it reasonable to have a portfolio? ###
+Of course.
+There are no limits.
+The only thing that matters is to display your projects.
+### What kind of files can I attach to a project? ###
+Pictures (jpg, png, gif, ...) and documents (pdf, doc, ...)

+## 🕵 I have security questions ##
+### Is my profile/resume public or is it private? ###
+You choose!
+You can make it [private](https://atbox.io/settings) or public.
+Public profiles are visible to everyone.
+On your private profile only your name, your picture and headline is public; Everything else is only visible to people you [allow](https://atbox.io/requests) them to follow you.
+### How safe is my data on Atbox? ###
+We wont let anyone abuse your data.
+On a public profile, your personal information (such as your email address) will never be accessible to any user unless you share it publicly.
+On a [private profile](https://atbox.io/settings) your profile information is only visible to people you [allow](https://atbox.io/requests) them to follow you.
+We promise you we wont expose your personal information to third-parties.
+In case of natural disasters such as earthquakes, floods, volcanos, and zombie apocalipse, we will try our best to keep your information safe.
+### How can I change my mail email address? ###
+Do it on the [Settings page](https://atbox.io/settings)
+### How can I change my password? ###
+Do it on the [Settings page](https://atbox.io/settings)
+### Why did you emailed me the plain password? that's not safe. ###
+That's a temporary password.
+Each Atbox account has a unique email address and we consider the owner of email address as the owner of that Atbox account (even if the account was created by someone else).
+If you don't choose a password while registering for atbox, we will send you a temporary password so you can login to Atbox and [choose a new password](https://atbox.io/settings).
+### Which companies have access to my private resume? ###
+When you apply for a job, managers of the company gain access to your resume so they can check out your information.
+Other companies don't access your exact private information.
+###How can I revoke access of a company to my private resume?###
+If your profile is private, whenever you apply for a job, managers of the company gain access to your resume.
+You can manage the permissions of all these companies on [Settings](https://atox.io/settings)
+### I just registered with Email.
+How can I login with Facebook, Twitter of Google? ###
+[Connect All your accounts](https://atbox.io/profile/edit/accounts) to Atbox so you can login with them anytime.